Welcome to CCIE's Web Page

 CCIE’s mission is to promote professionalism in the field of interpreter education through:

 - The development and revision of interpreter education standards,

 - The encouragement of excellence in program development,

 - A national and international dialogue on the preservation and advancement of standards in the field of interpreter and higher education, and

 - The application of the knowledge, skills, and ethics of the profession.

 The Commission on Collegiate Interpreter Education would like to express appreciation to:

-- The Registry of Interpreters for the Deaf for its monetary and other contributions, as well as the strong collaboration that is evidenced by the Memorandum of Understanding that was signed at the 2011 RID National Conference in Atlanta, GA.
+- The Registry of Interpreters for the Deaf for its many contributions, as well as the strong collaboration that is evidenced by the Memorandum of Understanding that was signed at the 2011 RID National Conference in Atlanta, GA.

 - Sorenson Communications, Lisa Burckhardt, and Henri Grau for providing ASL video translations for this web site.